RiceProjectTeam/RestaurantAnalyzer/README.md

-# OpenRice-Crawler
+# Restaurant Analyzer

-is a crawler written in Python which allows the user to download OpenRice's restaurant data, funnel through them using various filters, rank them by using self-determined weighted attributes, and find restaurants similar to each other.
+is a crawler written in Python which allows the user to download the Hong Kong restaurant platform -- OpenRice's restaurant data, funnel through them using various filters, rank them by using self-determined weighted attributes, and find restaurants similar to each other.

 Uses: